misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 ### TODO list

-* Use [Logical Volume Manager](https://www.sourceware.org/lvm2/) to create disk partitions for the disk images of the virtual machines
+* ~~Use [Logical Volume Manager](https://www.sourceware.org/lvm2/) to create disk partitions for the disk images of the virtual machines~~
+* When cluster is destroyed, the files or logical volumes of the virtual machines should be deleted
 * Implement method to specify the virtual machines by name in the inventory file
 * ~~Download of CoreOS image should be done only if the image was not downloaded already, or if explicitly requested~~
 * At the end of _create_, _start_ and _restart_ commands there are pauses of fixed number of seconds to give the VMs chance to complete the operation.
 Instead the playbook should query the status of the VMs and finish when _libvirt_ gives positive indicates.